 Note: When considering these areas, factor in extreme weather that may impact where you live and how you commute to work.
 Florida and Iowa receive their fair share of storms.
 Montana and Iowa can have severe winters affecting commutes.
 California is expensive to live in and prone to earthquakes.

-Want the Highest Salary Nurse Practitioners Can Make?
+Want the Highest Salary RN Practitioners Can Make?

-If you want to know the highest salary nurse practitioners (NPs) make based on annual mean wages, the U.S. Bureau of Labor Statistics states:
+If you want to know the highest salary RN practitioners (NPs) make based on annual mean wages, the U.S. Bureau of Labor Statistics states:

 - Palm Bay, Titusville, and Melbourne, FL NPs make $164,180.